LLC vs C Corp | Key Differences & Which To Choose?

 LLCs don't pay taxes on their earnings; instead, they pass income or losses through to individual members who report them on their personal tax returns.

-An LLC is a disregarded entity, which means that it has no separate corporate existence from its members.
+A limited liability company is a disregarded entity, which means that it has no separate corporate existence from its members.